-This article provides a comprehensive guide covering everything you need to know about the Blue GSD.
+This article provides a comprehensive guide covering everything you need to know about the blue German shepherd.

 What is a Blue German Shepherd?
 Dog Breed Information

 Their popularity took a dip during the 1940s and 50s due to anti-German sentiment.
-In an attempt to combat this, their name was briefly changed to Alsatian.
-Despite this, the German Shepherd Dog is now wildly popular with families and is the second most popular dog in America.
+In an attempt to combat this, their name was briefly changed to American Alsatian.
+Despite this, the German shepherd dog is now wildly popular with families and is the second most popular dog in America.

 - Disability Assistance Dog